masterdead/nginx-ubuntu-modsecurity/README.md

 # nginx-ubuntu-modsecurity
-Nginx compiled with modsecurity and libmodsecurity
+Nginx compiled with modsecurity and libmodsecurity for ubuntu 16.04